 Part 3: What Happens to Vacation Homes in Divorce?

 This is Part 3 of our series examining how New Jersey divorce law addresses real estate beyond the marital home.
 In Part 1, we discussed how equitable distribution applies to property division.
 In Part 2, we explored how vacation homes and rental properties can become partially marital assets.
-Now, we focus on the practical question many clients ask: What actually happens to these properties in divorce — are they sold, bought out, or co-owned after the marriage ends?
+Here, we take up that practical question directly.

 Vacation homes and rental properties introduce both financial and emotional complexities that require careful planning.